TOAST-DOCS/Gamebase/en/api-guide-v1.2.md

 - Added Validate TransferAccount API to verify TransferAccount that is published in advance and used for device transfer on a guest account.
 - Changed the date time of API response result frmo Epoch Time to ISO 8601 (ssXXX:mm:HH'T'dd-MM-yyyy). regDate and lastLoginDate for response result of Token Authentication, Get Member, and Get Members API.
 - Added Exhaust Coupons API.
-- Purchase(IAP)의 구매 가격(price) 데이터 타입이 가이드상에서 Long 으로 잘못 표기된 것을 Float 타입으로 변경하였습니다.
+- Corrected the price data type of Purchase (IAP) from Long to Float.
-- 탈퇴 유예 기능 추가에 따라 Token Authentication, Get Member API 응답 결과에 탈퇴 유예 상태인 사용자에 대한 정보가 추가 되었습니다.
+- Added information of users who are suspended from withdrawal to the result of Token Authentication and Get Member API Response, as the feature of susepnsion of withdrawal has been added.

 ## Advance Notice